• Home

 Variations

-Turn this into Mexican sweet corn, but adding a little butter and sprinkling the corn with cotija cheese, sour cream and diced cilantro or toppings of your choice.
+Turn this into Mexican sweet corn by adding a little butter and sprinkling the corn with cotija cheese, sour cream, and diced cilantro or toppings of your choice.

 Use this to make Corn Salad - so delicious!